AugurProject/augur-walkthrough/forking.md

 - [ ] Verify user can migrate some of their REP, verify balance after Tx confirmation
 - [ ] Verify user can migrate all their REP, verify balance after Tx confirmation
 - [ ] Verify outcome winner is declared when 50% REP supply has been migrated (5.5 mil REP)
+- [ ] Verify REP can be migrated after being disavowed

+## Universe Page:

+Flash scripts can be used to force fork, need to migrate 5.5 mil REP to force forking market finalization.

+- [ ] Verify user can switch to universe listed
+- [ ] Verify user account balances update correctly when universe is changed
+- [ ] Verify genesis universe is listed
+- [ ] Verify winning universe from fork is listed

 ## Forking Ends